Phileosopher/commonplace/autos.md

 ## Driving

+Usually, it's a good idea to warm up the engine.

+- Diesel engines only work best when you've warmed them first.
+- Gasoline engines don't *need* warming when it's warm outside, but do need it when it gets below freezing.
+- If, for whatever reason, the engine is still cold, avoid over-accelerating it until it has reached operating temperature.

 Each vehicle, even with the same year, make, and model, handles a little differently.

 - The actual vehicle's [design](engineering-design.md) makes the most difference, but it can also reflect through each vehicle's parts wearing and the driver's relative use of the vehicle.